lincherc/Fundamentals_of_Compiling_loop_algorithm/README.md

 # Fundamentals_of_Compiling_loop_algorithm
-a program for searching dominators, back edges and natural loops build on .net core by C#
+a program for searching dominators, back edges and natural loops build on .NET Core by C#

 #########################################